Explosions kill 83 at Syrian university as exams begin

 Inside Syria, neither the military nor the insurgents have been able to sustain clear momentum.

-The rebels remain poorly equipped and disorganized compared with Assad's forces, despite winning support from some regional powers like Turkey and Saudi Arabia.
+The rebels remain poorly equipped and disorganised compared with Assad's forces, despite winning support from some regional powers like Turkey and Saudi Arabia.

 The government also benefits from superior air power, used to pummel rebel-held areas around Damascus and elsewhere.